-MATTIE J. HARDIN MEMORIAL SCHOLARSHIP awarded to fulltime, degree-seeking applicants who are recent high school graduates from Claiborne County, Tennessee.
+MATTIE J. HARDIN MEMORIAL SCHOLARSHIP awarded to full-time, degree-seeking applicants who are recent high school graduates from Claiborne County, Tennessee.

-WILLIAM H. HASTINGS / NCR SCHOLARSHIP to be awarded to full-time applicants who are the employees, spouses of employees, or the children (or legal awards) of employees of NCR Corporation in Morristown.
+WILLIAM H. HASTINGS/NCR SCHOLARSHIP to be awarded to full-time applicants who are the employees, spouses of employees, or the children of employees of NCR Corporation in Morristown.

-CLIFFORD S. HENDRY, CONSUMER CREDIT UNION, MEMO-RIAL SCHOLARSHIP - first priority preference to applicants who have been in residence at Holston Home, Kingswood School, Church of God Home for Children, and Free Will Baptist Home for Children.
+CLIFFORD S. HENDRY, CONSUMER CREDIT UNION, ME-MORIAL SCHOLARSHIP - first priority preference to applicants who have been in residence at Holston Home, Kingswood School, Church of God Home for Children, and Free Will Baptist Home for Children.
 Second priority preference will be given to residents of the Consumer Credit Union service area (Claiborne, Cocke, Grainger, Greene, Hamblen, Hancock, Hawkins, Jefferson, Sevier and Union counties.